On Efficient Approximate Queries over Machine Learning Models: Introduction

 \section{Introduction}

 Several applications at the frontier of databases (DBs) and machine learning (ML) require support for query processing over ML models.
 In image retrieval for instance, querying a DB corresponds to finding images whose neural representations are close to an input query image, given a distance measure \cite{DBLP:journals/pvldb/KangEABZ17,DBLP:journals/pvldb/KangGBHZ20}.
 Similarly, in the medical domain, a typical query would look for patients whose predicted clinical condition is similar to an input patient (see Figure \ref{fig:example}) using a Deep Neural Network (DNN)~\cite{DBLP:conf/cikm/RodriguesPGA20,DBLP:journals/isci/RodriguesGSBA21}.
-A straightforward way of answering these queries is to apply the neural models exhaustively on all objects (here, images or patients) in the DB, and then return the objects that satisfy the query.
-This is prohibitively costly because applying DNNs and involving a human expert to validate predictions is expensive. \textit{In this paper, we propose an approximate query processing approach with provable guarantees that leverages a cheap proxy for the neural model} and uses a judicious combination of invoking the expensive oracle model on data samples and applying the cheap proxy on the DB.
+A straightforward way of answering these queries is to apply the neural models exhaustively on all objects (e.g., images or patients) in the DB, and then return the objects that satisfy the query. \dujian{This is prohibitive because applying DNNs and involving human expertise are both expensive.} \textit{In this paper, we propose an approximate query processing approach with provable guarantees that leverages a cheap proxy for the neural model} and uses a judicious combination of invoking the expensive oracle model on data samples and applying the cheap proxy on the DB.

 The main focus of query processing over ML models has been to ensure efficiency without compromising accuracy~\cite{9094012}.
 One line of work, query inference, provides native relational support for ML operators using containerized solutions such as Amazon Aurora,\footnote{\url{https://aws.amazon.com/fr/sagemaker/}} or in-application solutions such as Google's BigQuery ML\footnote{\url{https://cloud.google.com/bigquery-ml/docs}} and Microsoft's Raven~\cite{DBLP:conf/cidr/KaranasosIPSPPX20}.
 Another line develops adaptive predictions for NNs by pruning examples based on their classification in early layers~\cite{DBLP:conf/icml/BolukbasiWDS17}. \textit{Our aim is to enable queries in a way that is agnostic to the underlying prediction model.
 Hence, we develop an in-application approach where queries can be invoked on any ML prediction model. }